 Foreplay helps you to connect to your partner

-Foreplay can also help us feel closer and more intimate with our partners, which increases arousal even further.
+Foreplay can also help us feel closer and more intimate with our partners (you can also find an intimaly model here), which increases arousal even further.
 So from an emotional point of view, the arousal that is born and grows from doing any sexual activity is a form of connection.
 Foreplay can also help you to discover your body, likes and dislikes, as well as to communicate that with your partner.

 Learn more with Emjoy